jkeohan/bonus_lectures/AWS/aws-react-deployment.md

 ### Configure S3 As A Static Website

 As mentioned before S3 buckets can be used as general storage containers or as static web servers.
-We can make that configuratioin by clicking on the **Properites** and scrolling to the very bottom of the page.
+We can make that configuration by clicking on the **Properites** and scrolling to the very bottom of the page.

 Here we will click **Edit** on the **State webstie hosting** section.